Ten minutes after briefing and the swimmers were lined up on Lough Dan’s so-called beach for the group photo seen in the previous part.

 Finbarr passed me.
 Everyone else had already moved in front of me though I’d been first to swim away from the beach.
 (I had swum to the pontoon to start, which wasn’t necessary, but I had wanted to so do).
 On the third lap I had reached the 75% distance that mirrored my 75% pre-swim confidence.
 I touched the buoy on the pontoon for the seventh time and started the last lap.
 I never took any notice of Eoin Gaffney on the pontoon or the kayakers or the RIB crew for the entire swim, except for the occasional taste of diesel in the water.

 I was cold, then colder.
-Into hypothermia.
+Into severe hypothermia.
 As you know, cold is a word that holds no meaning in this situation, but I don’t have a better one.
 Unless you are cold water swimmer you have no idea what I mean, you just think your experience of an ordinary cold winter day is analagous.

 There was pain, present but also distant because I disregarding it.
 Still swimming.
 Still focused.
 Hands quite extraordinarily not in The Claw.
 Still slow.
 I tried increasing my stroke rate.
 I couldn’t hold it for long.